victor-stone/entiendo/docs/about.md

 ## Idioms

 An idiom can be an expression, a phrase, or any combination of words that carries a meaning uniquely different as a group, as opposed to when used as individual words.
-In many cases, the idiomatic phrase or expression is metaphorical or references some aspect of culture, like "raining cats and dogs" or "it's a home run."
+In many cases, the idiomatic phrase or expression is metaphorical or a cultural reference, like "not fully baked" or "it's a home run."
 In these cases, the meaning of the phrase can be deduced from the individual words, even if you have never heard the combination used in that way.

 However, many idiomatic expressions have zero connection to their individual words.
 There is no possible way to determine the meaning of the phrase unless you happen to know the intent behind it.